 Its back seat romance image resurfaces as the album ends with the wistful tour de force that is the heartbreakingly sad and lovely ‘Fireworks Night (Promises We Make)’,a hymn to holding on to the dreams of youth, where Francis, drawing on the intro, essentially reconceives Springsteen’s ‘Thunder Road’ as a harmonica haunted elegiac piano ballad.
 An album of power and passion, it takes a direct flight to the heart.
 Join the expedition and scale its heights, the view is magnificent.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the WINTER MOUNTAIN – I Swear I Flew link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the WINTER MOUNTAIN – I Swear I Flew link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]